boazsegev/facil.io/docs/api/types.md

 1. A container which must be initialized (and perhaps destroyed).

-1. internal data that must be allocates and deallocated.
+1. Internal data that must be allocated and deallocated.

 The container could be placed on the stack as well as allocated on the heap.